Allegheny-Computer-Science-600610-25-26/site-template/CONTRIBUTING.md

 limited to" the areas highlighted.
 It is also important to note that students may, with the consent of their both their first and second readers, modify the structure of their senior thesis so that it includes, for instance, different chapters or different ordering of chapters.
-With that written, the final senior thesis that a student submits must still meet all the baseline requirements outlined in the course syllabus.
+With that said, the final senior thesis that a student submits must still meet all the baseline requirements outlined in the course syllabus.

 Also keep in mind that the typical instruction to "whenever possible, use and describe one or more concrete examples and technical diagrams" applies across